FDA approves a new weight loss drug, Zepbound from Eli Lilly

 Zepbound will be available for patients in the U.S. by the end of the year, the drugmaker said.

-The company said Wednesday in a news release that the medication will be sold at a cheaper list price than its semaglutide competitors from Novo Nordisk, which are branded as Wegovy for weight loss and Ozempic for diabetes.
+The company said Wednesday in a news release that the medication, administered with an injection pen, will be sold at a cheaper list price than its semaglutide competitors from Novo Nordisk, which are branded as Wegovy for weight loss and Ozempic for diabetes.

 "New treatment options bring hope to the many people with obesity who struggle with this disease and are seeking better options for weight management," Joe Nadglowski, CEO of the Obesity Action Coalition, said in Eli Lilly's release.
 The group receives funding from Eli Lilly and other pharmaceutical and health care companies.